*average daily rates based on 7 day rental, search for todays best prices.

 It depends which part of Medina you are talking about.
 As it is the second holiest city of Islam after Mecca, only strict Muslims can enter the majority of the city around the Prophet’s Mosque.
 Non-Muslims are restricted to the outskirts of the city and the airport.
 If you are a Muslim then a visit to the Prophet’s Mosque will be on your hajj itinerary together with the huge cemetery next door to it where members of the Prophet’s family are buried.
 There’s also the burial place of the seventy martyrs who died in the pivotal battle near Mount Uhud.
 For non-Muslims there is little to see or do there.

 Prince Mohammad Bin Abdulaziz Airport is the key entry point for visitors to Medina and pilgrims account for over a quarter of passengers there.
 The airport is around nine miles from the city centre and taxis and buses can get you to the centre quickly.
 There are no flights there directly from the UK and most flights are internal or from other Middle Eastern cities.
 The easiest route from the UK

-goes to Istanbul with easyJet followed by a Turkish Airlines flight to Medina.
+with easyJet followed by a Turkish Airlines flight to Medina.

 What is the Airport Like?

 It is classed as a small regional airport and for that reason, facilities are minimal.
 Most people visiting don’t want to spend much time in the airport and their needs don’t include shopping, eating and drinking.

 So am I Going to be Shocked When I Land at Medina?

 Until the planned renovation and expansion plans are completed then yes you might be.
 The airport is small and tired looking and you’ll have to walk from your plane to the terminal.
 At times of pilgrimage, the airport is chaotic and if you make it out with your luggage you’ll have been lucky.